lebsockdeborah/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In software development, it's crucial to write clean, readable, and maintainable code that solves problems efficiently without unnecessary complexity.
 Strive for elegance in your solutions by minimizing lines of code, utilizing existing libraries and APIs, and continuously refactoring.
 Remember, the best programs are often those that are easiest to understand and modify."

 "In addition, 'Premature optimization is the root of all evil.' - Donald Knuth.
 This quote reminds us not to optimize code until profiling confirms a need for improvement.
 Focus first on getting the logic right, then enhance performance where data shows it's most impactful.
 Lastly, embrace testing and version control as integral parts of your coding practice; they're invaluable tools for ensuring code quality, stability, and collaboration."

+# 2024-02-05
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's easy to read, understand, and maintain.
+Remember, 'Simplicity is prerequisite for reliability' as quoted by Edsger Dijkstra.
+Strive to reduce complexity by using clear abstractions, avoiding premature optimization, and adhering to established design patterns.
+Always keep in mind that you write code not only for computers but also for fellow human beings who will read and modify it.
+And don't forget the importance of testing – a well-tested simple program often outlives and outperforms a complex one."

+In essence, today's编程智慧 advocates clarity, maintainability, and robustness over unnecessary complexity.